appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 }
 ```

-The query updates the GitHub issue’s with the ID, Title and description.
-You can again customize what fields you want back as a result, here by calling `id`.
+The above query updates the GitHub issue’s with the ID, Title and description.
+You can again customize what fields you want back as a result, here we are calling `id`.

-You can use the [Modal](/reference/widgets/modal) widget or [JSON form Widget](/reference/widgets/json-form) to update the GitHub issues.
+You can use the [Modal ](./../widgets/modal.md)widget or[ JSON form Widget ](./../widgets/json-form.md)to update the GitHub issues.

-### **​Delete a record​**
+### **​Delete A Record​**

 The Delete Record command deletes a particular record from the database.
 You can pass the below parameters to Delete Records.

-* Click the **+** icon next to the queries/js and choose your GraphQL datasource.
+* Click on the **+** icon next to the queries/js and choose your GraphQL datasource.
 * Rename the query.
 * Add your code in the body section and run your query.